rebeccaamador/topic-sync-automation/README.md

 ### Manual DAG Trigger (After PR Merge)

 **For realtime sinks:**
-- After PRs are merged, you'll receive a Slack notification
+- When PRs are created, you'll receive a Slack notification with PR links and a manual DAG trigger link
+- Review and merge the PRs first
-- The notification includes a clickable link to manually trigger the Airflow DAG
+- After PRs are merged, click the DAG trigger link in the Slack notification to manually trigger the Airflow DAG
 - Simply click the link in Slack and confirm the trigger in Airflow UI
 - The table name is provided in the Slack message for reference

 **Why manual trigger?** This approach:
-- ✅ No Airflow credentials needed in automation
+- ✅ No Airflow credentials needed in automation (security best practice)
-- ✅ You control when to trigger (after PR review/merge)
+- ✅ Team controls when to trigger (after PR review/merge)
 - ✅ Safer - won't trigger before PRs are merged
-- ✅ More visibility - you see exactly what DAG to trigger
+- ✅ More visibility - team sees exactly what DAG to trigger

 ### Step 3: dbt (PARTIALLY DISABLED)